garyexplains/examples/how_to_enable_ZRAM_Raspberry_Pi.md

 # How to enable ZRAM on the Raspberry Pi

-This document includes some written notes that accompany my video ?????
+This document includes some written notes that accompany my video .....

-This applies to Raspberry Pi OS based on Debian 11 (bullseye).
+Test on Raspberry Pi OS based on Debian 11 (bullseye).

+- 64-bit version on a Raspberry Pi 4 with 4GB RAM
+- 32-bit version on a Raspberry Pi Zero 2 with 512MB of RAM

 Before you start it is best to make sure your system is up to date: